Brandon23z/IceCreamInventoryManagement/README.txt

   DirectX: Version 11
   Network: Gigabit Internet Connection
   Storage: 1 GB available space
+  Internet Connection And Phone For Notification Service

 Warnings:
 * Do Not Delete Database Files.
 This Will Delete All Data In The Software.
 * Do Not Delete .exe or DLL Files.
 This Will Remove The Software From System.
+* File Processing Is Character Sensitive.
+Data Must Fit All Spaces Exactly.

 How To Use The Software
   1. Place files in a safe directory that you will access within the program.